 The Evolution to MP3

 On each performer page, you will find a picture of the performer and a brief musical biography.
 A bar at the top of the page (like the one shown above) shows the keyboard songs available on that page.
 MP3 songs are shown in a list below the artist's picture.
 Clicking on any of these songs should launch an MP3 player on your computer so you can listen to and/or download the song.
-The midi songs are shown in a table and include information on the tempo and style used to create the song.
+Any midi songs from thqt performer are shown in a separate table that includes the tempo and style used to create the song.

-All the performer names are shown in a sidebar on the left side of each page arranged alphabetically by first name.
+All the archived performer names are shown in the sidebar shown on the right side of this page arranged alphabetically by first name.
 Click on any name to go to that player's page.

 There are "Next" and "Previous" buttons provided at the top of each performer page.
 Those buttons will take you to the next (or previous) performer in the alphabetical list.